TRANSPARENCY

 Driven by our unstoppable spirit, we are continually striving for excellence and improvement in our collections in response to customer feedback, celebrating the feminine silhouette in a realistic size range of 6 – 18.

-We want our customers to feel proud wearing our collections, knowing the supply chain from field to finished product is made with respect to the planet and its people and agriculture.
+We want our customers to feel proud wearing our collections, knowing the supply chain from field to finished product is made with respect to the planet, its people, and agriculture.

-The partnership forged with our fashion fabric supplier offers us premium fabrics from prestige brands from Europe, Japan and the UK.
-In the past, these fabrics were bound for landfill or were burned due to elite branding standards.
-With a renewed light shone on this practice, positive steps in circularity have been achieved.
+In the past, these fabrics were bound for landfill or burned due to elite branding practices.
+With a renewed light shone on these practices, positive steps in circularity have been achieved.

 Our activewear and yoga fabrications are knitted in Melbourne in either our bespoke blend of GOTS certified organic cotton or Good Earth Cotton.
-We also work with Bamboo or Lyocel in our injection collections.
+Good Earth cotton is grown in New South Wales, and is recognised for its sustainable and innovative farming practices.

-These fabrications are not made from petrochemicals, we figure wearing polyester or plastic is actually pretty grose.
+None of the fabrics we use are made from petrochemicals, we figure wearing polyester or plastic is actually pretty grose.
 Polyester is plastic, plastic is petrol, petrol is oil.
 Let’s leave the oil in the ground…

-The vast majority of the world’s apparel is produced in factories in under developed countries where conditions are often unsafe, unmonitored and unfair.
+We adhere to the concept of choosing less, choosing better.
+If something is suspiciously cheap, it has probably been made in slavery.
+Fast Fashion is produced in factories in under developed countries where conditions are often unsafe, unmonitored, and unfair.
 Employees in these environments work staggering hours to impossible deadlines, often enduring sexual or physical harassment.
 Forced overtime is common place, as is bonded labour and child labour.

 Fast Fashion and bulk purchased clothing cannot be produced ethically as it relies on enormous volume outputs within such short lead times.